 Carmen spent most of the time playing with the other children, teaching them different games that she plays with her friends back home, and learning new ones.
 This interaction allowed the Portuguese children to have a different experience and get in touch with a completely different culture.
 It also supported the institution that could count on more help to make a great party for the kids.
 Carmen, who was only six years old, and her siblings, aged 15 and 16, had an experience they will not soon forget and that has given them different, and very fun, holidays.

 Anna and Scott got married this year.
 As all recently married couples, they could not afford to miss their honeymoon.
 But, unlike most, Anna and Scott did not go to a paradisiacal beach in the middle of the ocean or a tropical resort.
 Instead, they came to Portugal to experience a volunteer trip together.
 This experience was undoubtedly much more memorable than the normal stay at a luxury resort.
+So yes, couples volunteering together abroad is a thing!

 The couple stayed in a social hostel with a fantastic view over the Atlantic Ocean, at S. Pedro do Estoril, a short distance away from Cascais, Sintra, and Lisbon, to where they used to walk, try Portuguese wines from different regions, and take time just to relax together.
 In addition to the fantastic moments and fun stories they took home to tell their family and friends, they have also helped an institution to fight against food waste.
 For three hours a day, they helped to collect, sort, and pack meals and delivered them to underprivileged families.
 No doubt this honeymoon could not have been more unforgettable.